 The projects identified through this process will join a strong pipeline of UK offshore windfarms already in operation, construction and planning, and will help put the UK on track to meet the government target for 40GW of offshore wind capacity by 2030.

-Learn more about the Leasing Round 4 journey so far - and what happens next - below, or download our briefing sheet.
+Learn more about the Leasing Round 4 journey so far and what happens next below.

 The Round 4 leasing process